• Resources

 Which will pay me more, SSI or SSDI?

 SSDI pays more than SSI.
-The maximum possible SSDI benefit is $3,627 in 2023 but the maximum SSI benefit is only $914.
-You’re unlikely to get the maximum though.
+The maximum possible SSDI benefit is $3,822 in 2024, and the maximum SSI benefit is only $943.
+You’re unlikely to get the maximum, though.
 Learn more about how SSDI and SSI are calculated.

 Does where I live affect how much I get from SSDI or SSI?

 No, where you live doesn’t affect how your disability benefits are calculated.
-Average benefits amounts do vary by location but that’s only because of differences in income, work history, or other personal factors.
+Average benefits amounts do vary by state, but that’s because of differences in income, work history, or other personal factors.

 See what you qualify for